Ohiopyle State Park in Fayette County is THE BEST water-themed state park in western Pennsylvania.

 Feel free to bookmark it in your browser and refer back to it as a resource for future visits to Ohiopyle.

-I’d certainly be remiss if I didn’t point out that Pennsylvania’s most famous residence, Fallingwater, is just a few minutes away along Route 381.
+I’d certainly be remiss if I didn’t point out that Pennsylvania’s most famous private residence, Fallingwater, is just a few minutes away along Route 381.

 Baughman Rock Overlook, one of the truly majestic mountain vistas in the Laurel Highlands, is just minutes away along Sugarloaf Road.